Kristina01111000/lavendersite/README.md

 set up sample bundle page so she can look at it is payment working?

-- put the job action on
+- finish job section
 - need to make it more obvious that there is no shiping, only pick up
-- delete the bottom  section on the event page
 - fix inventory numbers
 - on shop page make inventory bigger and do not ship bigger
 - balance out footer better, make follow us on the right
 - add subscribe to newsletter
 - get a newsletter plugin for a standard letter
     - native plant of the month
     - image area row of images whats blooming now
     - questions and answers
     - pollinator positions gonna be political
     - send newsletter to both of our email addresses so we can see it
     - put the link on the bottom of page right above footer, also link to it from events column